Alumni and Friends

 UNC-Chapel Hill is proud of our more than 61,000 alumni who have earned doctoral or master's degrees.
 They are making a significant difference in their communities, both locally and globally.
 Graduate Education is key to North Carolina's future economic growth.

-Carolina Chronicle: Forging connections between graduate alumni and graduate students and highlighting graduate education at Carolina.
+Carolina Graduate School Magazine: Forging connections between graduate alumni and graduate students and highlighting graduate education at Carolina.

 Featured Graduate Alumni

 - 'Being able to understand the scientific literature in my field and design appropriate studies to address unanswered questions are two of the most valuable tools I took from grad school that I use in my work today,' says this MPH alumna.